gouthamas001/TransactionProject/README.md

 # TransactionProject

+Maven Project : Use maven to build the project.
+Load the dependencies in pom.xml

+For Testing : Provide the arguments through input prompt.

 Added Logic to calculate Relative Balance of a bank account for a given time period.

 RelativeBalanceCalc.java -> Java file which contains core logic.